Retirement savings plan () - mandatory company

 Release for the acquisition of the principal residence

 The share of capital corresponding to voluntary payments not deducted of taxable income is exempt from income tax.
-The same applies to the employee savings bonuses, rights held on one time savings account (CET) and the days off not taken.
+The same applies to employee savings premiums, the rights held in one time savings account (CET) and the days off not taken.

-The share of capital corresponding to earnings shall be subject to the single flat-rate levy (SSF).
+The share of capital corresponding to earnings is subject to the single flat-rate levy (PFU).

-Duties arising from compulsory payments are necessarily liquidated in the form of life annuity.
+The rights resulting from the compulsory payments are necessarily liquidated in the form of life annuity.

-The rights resulting from the other payments (voluntary payments, participation, profit-sharing, CET days, etc.) may be liquidated as an annuity, as capital, partly as an annuity and as capital.
+The rights arising from other payments (voluntary payments, participation, profit-sharing, CET days, etc.) may be liquidated as an annuity, as capital, partly as an annuity and as capital.
 Capital withdrawals can be split.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-Retirement savings products existing before 1er October 2019 may be transferred to the mandatory company RIP:
+Retirement savings products existing before 1er october 2019 may be transferred to the mandatory company:

-The transfer must be made within a maximum of 4 months.
+The transfer must be made within a maximum period of 4 months.

-In the event of a delay, you may refer the matter to the Ombudsman of the Autorité des marchés financiers.
+In case of delay, you can refer the matter to the Ombudsman of the Autorité des marchés financiers.

 Who shall I contact